 Long ago a person dear to me disappeared for what would become eight years.
-When this happened I was given comfort and perspective by his maternal grandfather, a professor of history whose study concentrated on the American South after the Civil War.
+When this happened I was given comfort and perspective by a professor of history whose study concentrated on the American South after the Civil War.

 “You know what the most common record of young men was, after the Civil War?” he asked.

 “You mean census records?”

 “Yes, and church records, family histories, all that.”